eaneatfruit/R-Playground/README.md

 The following document are reports formatted in: html, Rmd, and docx documenting Assignment 0.
 Supplementary scripts done in the exercises has also been included as part of the repository.

-**Notes for the grading professor:**
+#### **Notes for the grading professor:**

+**For grading Assignment 0:** Please click on the file 'assignment0.md'

-Since the uploaded html file has been truncated, and viewing the full file doesn't format the html source code that has been produced by R Markdown and knitr, here is an alternate solution.
+**For viewing the html file:** Since the uploaded html file has been truncated, and viewing the full file doesn't format the html source code that has been produced by R Markdown and knitr, here is an alternate solution.
 Please download the entire zip file either through the GUI or using the command:

 `git clone https://github.com/eaneatfruit/SRT411-Assignment-0.git`